AndyGuit/maxi-market-v2/README.md

 - Setup prettier-tailwind-plugin
 - Move typography classes to utilities
-- change svg color on hover
 - ? center icon in header button
+- draw an arrow for slider in css, don't use svg icon